turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Is the Role of the Link Element in HTML, and How Can It Be Used to Link to External Stylesheets?.md

+---
-# What Is the Role of the Link Element in HTML, and How Can It Be Used to Link to External Stylesheets?
+title: What Is the Role of the Link Element in HTML, and How Can It Be Used to Link to External Stylesheets?
+draft: false
+tags:
+  - html
+---
+## Summary

 ### 1.**Purpose of the `<link>` Element**
 - Used to link **external resources**, such as **stylesheets** and **site icons**.